n3l5/irFARTpull/README.md

 - Prefetch Files
 - $MFT
 - NTFS $LogFile
+- USN Journal
 - Registry Files
 - User NTUSER.dat files
-- Java IDX files
 - Internet History Files (IE, Firefox, Chrome)

 When done collecting the artifacts, it will 7zip the data and yank the info off the box for off-line analysis.

 NOTEs:
-- All testing done on PowerShell v3 oe v4
+- All testing done on PowerShell v4
-- Requires RawCopy64.exe for the extraction of MFT$ and NTUSER.DAT files.
+- Requires RawCopy64.exe for the extraction of "in use" files.
+- Requires ExtractUsnJrnl for the extraction of
 - Autorunsc - Command line version of Autoruns; shows the programs configure to run during login, system bootup, and application plug-ins.
 - Requires 7za.exe (7zip cmd line) for compression w/ password protection